Dampfschiffahrts-Gesellschaft für den Nieder- und Mittelrhein: The DGNM is founded

 The joint-stock company Dampfschiffahrts-Gesellschaft für den Nieder- und Mittelrhein zu Düsseldorf was approved for an unlimited duration on 22 September 1836.
 Among the founders was Daniel von der Heydt.
 The share capital had a nominal value of 550,000 Thaler and was divided over 2,750 shares of 200 Thaler.
 The shares were listed on the Kölner Börse.
 In 1868 the company had a gross revenue of 303,000 Thaler and made a net profit of 71,000 Talern.

 In 1853 DGNM created a partnership with the Preußisch-Rheinischen Dampfschiffahrts-Gesellschaft.
 It became known as the Köln-Düsseldorfer, but as regards accounting and in a legal sense, the companies remained separate entities.
 The trick of the partnership was that it made a single offer to the public, and so eliminated the internal competition between the partners.
 The partnership would finally become the Köln-Düsseldorfer Deutsche Rheinschiffahrt AG in 1967.

 Carl Dietze (1824-1896) was chief executive of the company for a very long time.

 Company headquarters at Berger Ufer 1

 The since disappeared company headquarters were at Berger Ufer 1 (after 1945 Mannesmannufer) in Düsseldorf.
 The 1898 building by Klein & Richard Dörschel was showcased by the Architekten- und Ingenieurverein Düsseldorf.
 The basement held the quarters for the concierge and Registratur.
 The registratur was connected to the office on the main floor.
-Here the were the offices of the supervisory board, and the offices of the Vorstandsbeamten.
+Here were the offices of the supervisory board, and the offices of the Vorstandsbeamten.
 The chief executive lived on the upper floor of the building.
 The main view from the corner building and its protruding tower offered a view of the Rhine.
 The brick façade of the building had been made in the revival style of the Northern Renaissance.